CSCfi/mscr-docs/docs/index.md

 ![Schema Version History](version-history.png)

 ### Registering Crosswalks
-Users can register their existing crosswalks with MSCR can view the crosswalk in crosswalk editor view if the crosswalk format is supported by MSCR.
+Users can register their existing crosswalks with MSCR and can view the crosswalk in crosswalk editor if the crosswalk format is supported by MSCR.
 For registering a crosswalk follow the following steps

 - Select the source schema and target schema from the dropdown list.
 Remember, source and target schema also need to be registered with MSCR before registering the crosswalk.
 - Add the crosswalk file in the MSCR supported formats.See more in the supported formats link.